-Making Sense of What Test Reports Say
+Making Sense of Testing Terminology

 Here’s a brief glossary of important terms you may see in an educational or psychological evaluation report.